Would you like to establish an online presence for yourself and/or your business?

 One neat trick that I recommend people to use is to get a web hosting and domain together.
 To make your website work, you’re going to need both of them.

-This will also help you save some time and money, plus web hosting providers often provide a FREE domain.
+This will also help you save some time and money, a web host often providers provides a FREE domain.

 So just go ahead and don’t worry about migrating your domain name with your web host.